RUTHkatanov/Management-of-jobs-and-candidates/README.md

-# Demo web server using React and FastAPI
+# Demo web server using React and FastAPI for management of jobs and candidates

 ## Prerequisites